Technology-Notes/Distributed-Systems-Complete/README.md

 Notes from learning about distributed systems in [GW CS 6421](https://gwdistsys18.github.io/) with [Prof. Wood](https://faculty.cs.gwu.edu/timwood/)

 ## Cloud Web Applications

+### Virtualization

+VMware

+- Two different level of privilege to run on computers (Software)
+  - Operating system
+    - Use instructions
+    - Access memory
+    - Avoid the applications either maliciously or accidentally
+  - Applications
+    - Crashes won't take out the whole machine
+- Hardware mechanism called Kernel mode Supervisor mode: ring 0
+- If run multiple virtual machines on operating system and then run applications on top of that
+  - The operating system is running on **user mode**
+    - It will try to issue instructions and access things that it doesn't have permissions
+    - The hardware provides easy-virtualized instructions
+- Hypervisor runs on ring 0, the guest OS traps into the operating system
+  - The performance of software emulation is not great
+    - More instructions
+    - Need to provides protections between domains

+### Practice

+>
 > I want to know how many companies actually see my online resume.
 Thanks to the tutorial I could build a small service for my resume page, which is a pure front end page like github.io, to record the visit history

 The note in this section would implement the "record visit" function, separately,  using